MSEd in Literacy Education

 EDU 639 Practicum in Literacy Education (6 credits)

-To earn Literacy Specialist certification the state requires evidence of two years of teaching experience and passing scores on the Praxis II exam (5301) for the Reading Specialist.
+To earn Literacy Specialist certification the state requires evidence of two years of teaching experience and passing scores on the Praxis Subject Assessment (5301) for the Reading Specialist.

 Minimum Requirements: Applicant must have a bachelor's degree and have earned a cumulative grade point average of 2.5 (on a 4.0 scale) in a baccalaureate degree program; Applicants who do not have a 2.5 overall GPA must enclose a letter asking for special consideration, in which they provide evidence of an ability to complete graduate studies successfully.
 Without such a letter, applicants who fail to meet eligibility requirements may be automatically denied.
 The applicant must also have attained teacher certification (provisional or professional level).